Layr-Labs/eigenlayer-docs/docs/risk/risk-faq.md

 No, EigenLayer doesn't remove the value of any hypothetical AVS tokens, but adds more value to it.

-Firstly, Ethereum's L2 networks serve as a counterpoint.
+Firstly, Ethereum's L2 networks serve as a greatest counterpoint to this line of logic.
 Despite outsourcing their network security to Ethereum, L2 tokens maintain significant value within their respective networks.

 Secondly, if an individual AVS decides to incorporate its own token for staking and network operations, EigenLayer supports [dual staking](https://www.blog.eigenlayer.xyz/dual-staking/).
 In this setup, an AVS can be secured by two types of assets, likely one in ETH and one in its native token.